 This landscape photograph was taken on Curbar Edge one evening with dramatic colour in the sky.

 It took me some while to work out what the word Edge meant in place names across the Peak District.
 Curbar Edge is a cliff that overlooks the village of Curbar.
 Derwent Edge, Stanage Edge, Burbage Edge (Upper and Lower), Froggatt Edge, Baslow Edge, Gardoms Edge and Birchens Edge are other Edges in the Peak District.
 In fact, there is even a 9 Edges Challenge that includes climbing all of the edges.
-You can find more about the 9 Edges Challenge here.

 The correct definition of an Edge is a gritstone escarpment.
 You can clearly see a gritstone pile in my photograph.
 Behind the rock, the ground falls away to where the little village of Curbar nestles under the shadow of the Edge.